Nuclearfossil/spacedinvaders/basicconcepts.md

 }
 ```

-Even if you've never written a line of code before, five bucks says you have have a pretty good idea what the intent of that code is.

-However, this is a great place to start - so let's break that bit of code down, line by line.
+This is a great place to start; let's break that bit of code down, line by line.

-We see the first line in the example illustrates the concept of a 'comment'.
-This is a bit of code that will NEVER get compiled - it is actually removed from the executable.
-But it's there for documentation purposes (Future Ash may not be as smart, or in the same headspace as Present Ash, and might need some reminders as to what he's thinking about).
-Comments are tremendously usefull and you'll see them littered through the upcoming articles.
+The first line in the example illustrates the concept of a 'comment'.
+This is a bit of code that is never put into the executable.
+It's there for documentation purposes: Future me may not be as 'clever', or in the same headspace as Present-day me and might need some reminders as to what he's thinking about.
+Comments are tremendously useful and you'll see them littered through the upcoming articles.
+If you're inspecting other people's code, hopefully they've added comments as well to guide you in understanding their thought process when they wrote their code.

 Next up, what we are doing is declaring a function, called `calcPi`.
 What's a function?
 Think of it like a command that you can get your program to do.
 We've all given a dog a command to 'sit' at some point in time, right?
 Well, this is the same kind of thing.
 We're asking the program to perform a specific command (or function ... or even instruction, but that would be pushing it).